Eye diseases and disorders

 Claim

 Eye diseases and disorders are a critically important problem that demands urgent attention.
 Millions worldwide suffer preventable vision loss due to lack of awareness, resources, and timely treatment.
 Ignoring this issue leads to unnecessary disability, reduced quality of life, and economic burden.
 We must prioritize eye health, invest in research, and ensure accessible care for all.
-Failing to address this crisis is both irresponsible and inhumane.
-Eye health cannot be overlooked any longer.
+Failing to address eye diseases is not just negligent—it is a grave injustice to global public health.

 Counter-claim